dromorobo/MSX-wifi/README.md

   - If you have RS232 BASIC for your interface: _COMTERM, or
   - ESP.COM - in this repository - is a very simple Terminal Program, written in Pascal

-WHAT YOU NEED - Software for PC/Mac
+<b>WHAT YOU NEED - Software for PC/Mac</b>
-- NodeMCU flasher, or pyflasher to flash the firmware on the ESP
+- NodeMCU flasher, or pyflasher to flash the firmware on the ESP (for details on starting with the ESP see https://nodemcu.readthedocs.io/en/release/getting-started/)
-- ESPlorer to upload Lua-files from this Github-repository to the ESP
+- ESPlorer to upload Lua-files from this Github-repository to the ESP (https://esp8266.ru/esplorer/)

+<b>PREPARE - ESP</b>
+- Build NodeMCU firmware and flash it using a PC/Mac
+- Connect the ESP to a PC/Mac using a USB-Serial interface, and
+  - Flash ESP8266 with NodeMCU firmware
+  - Copy Lua files to ESP flash filesystem, using ESPlorer

-PREPARE - Serial Interface, choose whatever interface you have
+<b>PREPARE - Serial Interface</b> choose whatever interface you have
 - NMS1250 interface
-  - Prepare the ESP (see below)
   - connect ESP8266 with 5V adapter or level shifters to Z8530
 - MT Telcom II interface
-  - Prepare the ESP (see below)
   - connect ESP8266 with 5V adapter or level shifters to 8251
 - NMS121x interface
-  - Prepare the ESP (see below)
   - connect ESP8266, either internally - same as with modem cartridge - or externally (not described here)
 - BadCat Wifi interface
   - open cartridge, and
-  - Prepare the ESP (see below)
+  - Prepare the ESP (described above)

-PREPARE - ESP
-- Build NodeMCU firmware and flash it using a PC/Mac
-- Connect the ESP to a PC/Mac using a USB-Serial interface, and
-  - Flash ESP8266 with NodeMCU firmware
-  - Copy Lua files to ESP flash filesystem, using ESPlorer

-PREPARE - MSX
+<b>PREPARE - MSX</b>
 - Install Fossil driver, put FOSLIB.INC in a location where Turbo Pascal can find it
 - (optionally) Prepare MSX to do Lua uploads to the ESP (this only necessary if you want to develop/change Lua files using your MSX)
   - On MSX compile ESP.PAS, UPL9600.PAS and UPL115K.PAS using Turbo Pascal 3.0 (messages off); if you prefer another bps rate, you must change the bitrate in the source code
   - Use UPLxxxx.COM to upload files (*.lua, *.htm and help.hlp) to the ESP

-USAGE
+<b>USAGE</b>
 - Start MSX

 - Connect the ESP to your home Wifi network (you only need to do this once)